 The Company is a microbiome technology company with a portfolio of intellectual property and microbiome assets.
-The Company's objectives are to realize the value of its intellectual property estate through licensing its technology to collaboration partners and enforcing its patents rights against infringing parties and, in certain cases, to generate additional data on selected product candidates through academic collaborations.
-The Company has an intellectual property estate including more than 70 issued U.S. and foreign patents with relevance for both donor-derived and donor-independent microbiome therapeutics in a range of potential indications.
-The Company's assets include CP101, an investigational, orally administered microbiome candidate designed for the prevention of recurrent C. difficile infection ("CDI"), with positive clinical data from a Phase 2 randomized, placebo-controlled trial and a Phase 2 open-label trial, and pre-clinical assets that are designed to target ulcerative colitis, Crohn's disease, and autism spectrum disorder.
-Additionally, the Company has developed a biorepository of strains and samples.
-In January 2023, the Company announced the decision to discontinue its Phase 3 trial of CP101 in recurrent CDI and focus on realizing the value of its intellectual property estate and other assets.
-This decision came after an assessment by the Company's management team and board of directors of multiple factors, including the Company's outlook for identifying a commercial partner, slower than anticipated enrollment in the PRISM4 trial, and broader sector trends in the biotechnology industry.
-The Company is currently in the process of winding down its development efforts and significantly scaling back its expenses, including by terminating vendor contracts and reducing headcount.
+Presently, the Company's objectives are to realize the value of its intellectual property estate through licensing its technology to collaboration partners and enforcing its patents rights against infringing parties and, in certain cases, to generate additional data on selected product candidates through academic collaborations.
+The Company has an intellectual property estate including more than 113 issued U.S. and foreign patents with relevance for both donor-derived and donor-independent microbiome therapeutics in a range of potential indications.
+Until January 2023, the Company was using its Human-First Discovery platform to develop a novel class of orally administered biological drugs.